 There are three main parts of the brain.

 These nerve cells send and receive the signals between the brain and the body.
-Both hemispheres are divided into five parts each called lobes; frontal lobes, temporal lobes, parietal lobes, insula, and occipital lobes.
+Both hemispheres are divided into five parts, each called lobes: frontal lobes, temporal lobes, parietal lobes, insula, and occipital lobes.
 Each lobe performs different functions.
 The movement of the body, behavior, emotions, speech, and memory are controlled by the frontal lobe.
-Frontal lobe also performs the intellectual functions like reasoning, planning, decision making, problem-solving, and thought processes.
-Temporal lobe controls the emotion, memory, and hearing functions.
-It also controls the speech in some dominants.
-Parietal lobe has control over the sensations like pressure, pain, touch, and temperature.
-It also controls the spatial orientation.Occipital lobe has the control over visual information.
-Insula’s function is to process information through sensory experience and interpret in emotional context.
+The frontal lobe also performs intellectual functions like reasoning, planning, decision-making, problem-solving, and thought processes.
+The temporal lobe controls the emotion, memory, and hearing functions.
+It also controls the speech of some dominants.
+The parietal lobe has control over sensations like pressure, pain, touch, and temperature.
+It also controls the spatial orientation.
+The occipital lobe has control over visual information.
+Insula’s function is to process information through sensory experience and interpret it in an emotional context.

 Other parts of the brain include:

 - Cerebrospinal Fluid (CSF): A water like transparent and clear liquid in the brain to protect the brain and the spinal cord is known as Cerebrospinal fluid (CSF).
 It surrounds the brain and serves as a cushion for the protection of the brain.
-The function of the CSF is to provide nutrients to the brain through blood and remove the waste material.
+The function of the CSF is to provide nutrients to the brain through blood and remove waste material.

 - Meninges: Three layers of tissue form membranes around the brain and the spinal cord.
 Through these membranes, the CFS flows in the brain and the spinal cord.